- Atiin Brigantia, a brilliant but lazy lunatic

 "I knew it," says a guard just as Atiin finally unlocks and enters the trophy room.
 "I knew there was something fishy about you.
 You're coming with me, you-"

 Unfortunately for the guard, he is standing at the other end of the hallway, so Atiin just flips him the bird and closes the door in his face, swiftly locking it again.

 There are shelves and display cases with trophies everywhere.
 Really everywhere, with loads of trophies, and the guard is already rattling with his keys.

 There is a second entrance, though, a smaller door leading back to the temple.
-Atiin grabs the two closest trophies and goes for the door, making it a fumbling contest of who finds the right key more quickly.
+Atiin grabs the two closest trophies and a green, expensive-looking knife that catches his interest, then goes for the door, making it a fumbling contest of who finds the right key more quickly.
 Atiin wins, barely, and can enjoy the sheer fury on the guard's face when he closes and locks a second door on him.

 However, the violent stable boys are still in the temple and they notice the commotion.
 They start after Atiin when he tries to walk out.